slow-session/wellington.session.nz/obrientunes.md

 title: Paddy O'Brien Tunes
 permalink: /obrientunes/
 ---
+The ABC for these tunes is from the same source that produced this tunebook:
+<a href="http://www.ceolas.org/pub/tunes/tunes.pdf/POB.pdf">Tune Sets Arranged by Paddy O'Brien, Co.
+Tipperary</a>

+This collection was one of the very early uses of ABC to capture and transmit Irish trad tunes on the net.

 <!-- Some boilerplate that's common to a number of pages -->
 {% include obrientunes-filter-variables.html %}